yangsibai/Crow/README.md

 ###Why?

-Sometimes we need to download a file, buy it's too slow, we can use a middle server transmit it.
+Sometimes we need to download a file, buy it's too slow, we can use a middle server transits it.

 ###License